 Maybe you spilled some coffee on your favorite Greek tee walking to your 8am.
 Maybe you set the dryer a little too hot and wound up with a baby size Bid Day tee.
-Or maybe you just want to give your old t-shirt from that Philanthropy event freshman year some fresh new style.
+Or maybe you just want to give your old sorority shirts from that Philanthropy event freshman year and your first mixer some fresh new style.

 No matter what happened, we’ve gotcha covered when it comes to revamping your old Greek apparel!
 There are so many ways to upcycle those old tees!
 Here are a couple of our faves:

 Step 1: Trim off the entire hem of the tank top so that you have a raw bottom hem.